-Looking at the sample of ribbing above, you'll see columns of Vs and columns of bumps.
-The Vs or flatter-looking parts of the fabric are knit stitches, while the bumpier sections are purls on the right side.
+Looking at the sample of ribbing pictured above, you'll see columns of Vs and columns of bumps.
+The Vs, or flatter-looking parts of the fabric, are knit stitches, while the bumpier sections are purls on the right side.

 Once you understand what knit and purl stitches look like, it's a lot easier for you to find mistakes in knitting stitch patterns as you're working.
-If you know what 2 knit stitches followed by 2 purl stitches are supposed to look like, both in the knit fabric and on your needle, then you'll see mistakes in that pattern more easily.
+If you know what two knit stitches followed by two purl stitches are supposed to look like, both in the knit fabric and on your needle, then you'll see mistakes in that pattern more easily.

-For example, in the photograph above, you'd be able to see that there's an extra purl stitch.
-The stitch in the middle of the picture is a purl... that should be a knit.
-You can see the extra bump on the needle as well as in the knit fabric -- there's a bump where it should be smooth.
+For example, in this photograph, you'd be able to see that there's an extra purl stitch.
+The stitch in the middle of the picture is a purl that should be a knit.
+You can see the extra bump on the needle as well as in the knit fabric—there's a bump where it should be smooth.